 In these situations, it is more difficult for an employer to convince an insurer or the workers’ compensation board that the employee has completely healed and no longer requires benefits, especially if the employee is earning less than he or she did prior to the injury.
 It is important to note that if an employee accepts a job and begins making more money, payments for lost wages will be suspended.

-Call an Experienced Workers’ Compensation Attorney Today
+Call an Experienced Workers’ Compensation Attorney With Additional Questions

 While working part-time is not necessarily prohibited under Pennsylvania’s workers’ compensation law, it can jeopardize the success of a claim.
 If you were injured at work, but are offered part-time employment at a less physically demanding job, it is important to speak with an experienced attorney before making a decision.